Food News

 This isn’t the first time we’ve come across a concept like this—back in 2019, we featured another version of coriander instant noodles by Thai brand MAMA.

-It features a spicy beef soup base with not just one, but two packets of dried coriander, so you can really load up on the herb.
+It features a spicy beef soup base with not just one, but two packets of freeze-dried coriander, so you can really load up on the herb.
 Simply pour in the seasoning packets and add hot water to cook the noodles and rehydrate the coriander leaves.
 After three minutes, mix everything and enjoy your piping hot cup of instant noodles!

 If you’re looking for more unique snacks to try, check out our Mix Store coverage.
 This popular Malaysian convenience store chain has opened two outlets in Singapore: Changi City Point and Sengkang Grand Mall!
 Otherwise, check out our list of the best Muji snacks in Singapore, including Japanese lollies and marshmallows.